Barry Bonds: BALCO scandal

 Since 2003, Bonds has been a key figure in the Bay Area Laboratory Co-operative (BALCO) scandal.
 BALCO marketed tetrahydrogestrinone ("the Clear"), a performance-enhancing anabolic steroid that was undetectable by doping tests.
 He was under investigation by a federal grand jury regarding his testimony in the BALCO case, and was indicted on perjury and obstruction of justice charges on November 15, 2007.
 The indictment alleges that Bonds lied while under oath about his alleged use of steroids.

 In 2003, BALCO's Greg Anderson, Bonds's trainer since 2000, was indicted by a federal grand jury in the United States District Court for the Northern District of California and charged with supplying anabolic steroids to athletes, including a number of baseball players.
 This led to speculation that Bonds had used performance-enhancing drugs during a time when there was no mandatory testing in Major League Baseball.
 Bonds declared his innocence, attributing his changed physique and increased power to a strict regimen of bodybuilding, diet, and legitimate supplements.

 During grand jury testimony on December 4, 2003, Bonds said that he used a clear substance and a cream that he received from his personal strength trainer, Greg Anderson, who told him they were the nutritional supplement flaxseed oil and a rubbing balm for arthritis.
-Later reports on Bonds's leaked grand-jury testimony contend that he admitted to unknowingly using "the cream" and "the clear".
+Later reports on Bonds's leaked grand-jury testimony contend that he admitted to unknowingly using "the cream" and "the clear."

+On February 22, 2005, during a press conference about the scandal, Bonds addressed the assembled reporters.
+"All you guys lied," Bonds said.
+"All of y'all in a story or whatever have lied.
+Should you have an asterisk behind your name?
+All of you lied.
+All of you have said something wrong.
+All of you have dirt.
+All of you.
+When your closet's clean, then come clean somebody else's.
+But clean yours first, okay?"

 In July 2005, all four defendants in the BALCO steroid scandal trial, including Anderson, struck deals with federal prosecutors that did not require them to reveal names of athletes who might have used banned drugs.